top of page

 4. Pay attention to what your body needs

 When you feel restless, ask yourself about the nurturing things that you can do for yourself.
-Your body may require a walk at times, while other times it may only want you to sit or stay in bed.
-While the chaos of life is inevitable and sometimes we have to exert more energy than we feel capable of.
+Your body may require a walk at times, while at other times, it may only want you to sit or stay in bed.
+The chaos of life is inevitable, and sometimes, we have to exert more energy than we feel capable of.
 But it's important to understand our limits.
 Do not exert yourself simply because you believe you should if your body is in need of rest.

 Being the sole or primary caregiver of a child with special needs is exhausting.
 I speak from both personal experiences, as well as my many years of professional experience.
 It's vital to ask for a break and allow yourself a chance to regroup.
 Seek a trusted friend or family member to watch your children if that is an option.
 Otherwise, reach out to your community.
 There are resources out there that may be able to provide respite care funding for families of children with special needs.